SumoLogic/sumologic-documentation/docs/send-data/collect-from-other-data-sources/azure-blob-storage/collect-logs-azure-blob-storage.md

 id: collect-logs-azure-blob-storage
 title: Collect Logs from Azure Blob Storage
 sidebar_label: Collecting Logs
-description: Instructions for configuring a pipeline for shipping logs available from Azure Blob Storage to an Event Hub, on to an Azure Function, and finally to a HTTP source on a hosted collector in Sumo Logic.
+description: Configure a pipeline to ship logs from Azure Blob Storage to an Event Hub, Azure Function, and HTTP source on a hosted collector in Sumo Logic.
 ---
 import useBaseUrl from '@docusaurus/useBaseUrl';

-:::sumo
+:::info
 This section has instructions for configuring a pipeline for shipping logs available from Azure Blob Storage to an Event Hub, on to an Azure Function, and finally to a HTTP source on a hosted collector in Sumo Logic.
 :::